-EXPLORE FACILITATION TIPS INTRODUCTION 1.
-Introduce the session by referring to the Session Overview, noting: • When participants are serving as Ambassadors, their peers may turn to them for support with issues other than those related to oral PrEP.
-If you have not delivered As discussed in earlier sessions, violence from families, the Gender-based Stigma, • Discrimination and Violence partners, community members, and state actors such session, use the Essential as law enforcement officers makes it more difficult for Knowledge from that session individuals to protect themselves from HIV. to explain gender norms and the relationship between Unfortunately, gender-based violence is very • gender inequality and common in many parts of the world - including subgender-based violence.
-Saharan Africa.
+- 1. Introduce the session by referring to the Session Overview, noting: - When participants are serving as Ambassadors, their peers may turn to them for support with issues other than those related to oral PrEP. - As discussed in earlier sessions, violence from families, partners, community members, and state actors such as law enforcement officers makes it more difficult for individuals to protect themselves from HIV. - Unfortunately, gender-based violence is very common in many parts of the world - including sub-Saharan Africa.